phluid61/internet-drafts/file-scheme/draft.md

 with the token "file://", followed by an (optionally blank) host name and a "/".
 The syntax given in {{syntax}} makes the entire authority component, including the double slashes "//", optional.

-Additionally one interpretation of the definition in {{RFC1738}} would mean that a file URI with a `host` that resolves to the local machine would be treated as a local file.
-However common usages of the scheme have treated any value in the `host` (except "localhost") as an indiciation that the URI is non-local.
-This specification has explicitly adopted the common usage.

 # Example URIs  {#examples}